LGBTQ rights in Laos: Culture, events and media

 Gay foreigners visiting Laos in the 1990s sometimes reported the existence of a taboo associated with foreigners that made it hard to interact with Laotians, except discreetly at night.
-The Government of Laos has blocked access to LGBT themed webpages in the past and discussions about LGBT issues in the media are rare, beyond transsexuals who are quite visible in the culture as entertainment.
-However, it does generally tolerate, or simply ignore, LGBT people unless they campaign for LGBT rights or are judged to be too publicly "immodest or indecent".
-Tolerance for LGBT people is, as is often the case, stronger in the urban cities than in the rural neighborhoods.
+The Government of Laos has blocked access to LGBT themed webpages in the past and discussions about LGBT issues in the media are "rare", beyond transsexuals who are visible in the culture as entertainment.
+It does generally tolerate, or simply ignore, LGBT people unless they campaign for LGBT rights or are judged to be too publicly "immodest or indecent".
 In 2014, a decree was issued prohibiting criticism of all government policies.